imixs/imixs-office-workflow/src/site/markdown/forms/workitemlinking.md

 <img src="workitemlink_02.png" />

-**Note:** The inbound linked workitems can only be refered by the item `$workitemref`.
+**Note:** The inbound linked workitems can only be referred by the item `$workitemref`.
 The attribute 'name' is in this case not relevant and will be ignored.

 ### Table Layout